Assessed Value vs. Market Value

 For example, if the assessor decides that your home is worth $350,000 and your county’s tax rate is 85%, the taxable value of your house is $297,500.
 Your local government will use that number to calculate how much you’ll owe in property taxes.

 So, the big difference between assessed value and market value is that you have far more control over how the latter will affect your bank account.
-If it’s too low, you could decide not to sell.
+If the market value is too low, you could decide not to sell.
 Maybe you’ll wait a year or two until some renovations are done or the market swings in your favor.

-On the other hand, there’s no escaping the fact that the IRS will demand you pay property taxes based on how an assessor priced your home.
+On the other hand, there’s no escaping the fact that the state and local governments will demand you pay property taxes based on how an assessor priced your home.
+Keep in mind that the assessed value is also different than a third party appraisal.

 How to Challenge the Assessed Value of Your Home